morungos/morungos.github.io/_posts/2021-08-27-php-javascript-server.md

 title: A proxy server for developing and debugging PHP apps under FPM
 author: Stuart
 background: '/img/posts/angry-cat-laptop.jpg'
+tagline: |-
+  Running a test server for PHP is not always easy, and there are a few technical hurdles.
+Here's how I did it.
 summary: |-
+  Running a test server for PHP is not always easy, and there are a few technical hurdles.
+Here's how I did it.
 image: '/img/posts/angry-cat-laptop.jpg'
 image_description: "An angry cat sitting on a laptop"
 ---